microsoft/playwright/docs/src/api/class-screenshotassertions.md

 # class: ScreenshotAssertions
 * langs: js

-Playwright provides methods for comapring page and element screenshots with expected values stored in files.
+Playwright provides methods for comparing page and element screenshots with expected values stored in files.
 See also [`method: PageAssertions.toHaveScreenshot`] and [`LocatorAssertions.toHaveScreenshot`].